Important College Phone Numbers

 Elevators: Students are encouraged to use the stairs.
 Preference for elevator usage should be given to those with accessibility or physical needs.
 Elevator capacity will be limited to 2 at a time.
 Those waiting for the elevator should stand 6 feet apart.

-- We encourage patrons to request books versus coming into browse for books.
+METRC will reopen to provide site-dependent services including book and equipment circulation and printing.
+Limited single-use study space will be available; students can remain in METRC for up to one hour.
+The front doors of METRC will become entrance-only and the back door (facing the double-elevator) will become exit-only.
+We encourage students to request books versus coming into browse for books.
 Books and some equipment will be placed in a 72-hour no-touch location upon return; due dates will be adjusted accordingly and fines will not be implemented.

 If you would like to schedule a phone call or a virtual meeting with someone from the College of Education Student Services Team, please see below for contact information: